rHermes/simd-experiments/README.md

     - SSE4: 20x
     - AVX2: 30x

-This is a partial solution to [Leetcode 2938](https://leetcode.com/problems/separate-black-and-white-balls/).
+This is a solution to [Leetcode 2938](https://leetcode.com/problems/separate-black-and-white-balls/).
 The task description is:

 ### Description